karlseguin/mqttz/readme.md

 This will call `T.write(state, data)` exactly once.

-Possible errors are: `error.WriteBufferIsFull`, `error.Usage` any error returned from your `T.write`. `error.Usage` happens if the `retain` flag is set, but the server announced (via the `connack` message) that it did not support retained messages.
+Possible errors are: `error.WriteBufferIsFull`, `error.Usage` any error returned from your `T.MqttPlatform.write`. `error.Usage` happens if the `retain` flag is set, but the server announced (via the `connack` message) that it did not support retained messages.

 Returns the `packet_identifier`.
 The `packet_identifier` can be set explicitly via the `packet_identifier: ?u16 = null` field of the `PublishOpts`.
 Otherwise, an incrementing integer is used.
 The `packet_identifier` is used to pair the `publish` with corresponding `pubrec` or `pubrel` assuming the `qos` option is set.